HugoxSaraiva/lgcommander/README.md

 ## Newer LG Smart TV (year 2012) models:

 ### Benke Tamás:
-> I wanted to use your lgcommander script, but i realized that its not working with lg 2012 smart tv series.
+> I wanted to use your lgcommander script, but I realized that its not working with lg 2012 smart tv series.
 I made some changes, now its working with the new series, but lg changed the keycodes too.
-Now, there are keycodes above 255 and ez-adjust, in-start code changed too, but i dont know them yet.
+Now, there are keycodes above 255 and ez-adjust, in-start code changed too, but I dont know them yet.
 I attached my version, if you want to improve yours.

 * Benke's version of the script was added as lg_2012_commander.py.
-* [ypid](https://github.com/ypid) combined the script into lgcommander.py.
+* [ypid](https://github.com/ypid) combined the script into lgcommander.py (use `./lgcommander.py -P roap`).

 ### Ajay Ramaswamy:
 > Hi,